What is Making Tax Digital?

 Using MTD-compatible software to submit VAT returns.
-A2X is fully integrated with Xero and Quickbooks Online.
+A2X is fully integrated with Xero and QuickBooks Online.
 A2X consolidates your sales and fees for Amazon and Shopify.
-A2X sends this information through to Xero or QBO ready to be submitted as part of your MTD-compliant tax return.
+A2X sends this information through to Xero or QuickBooks Online ready to be submitted as part of your MTD-compliant tax return.

 Keeping and maintaining digital VAT records.
 A2X collates all the transactions from a settlement period (Amazon) and payout period (Shopify).
 It then sends these to your preferred accounting software.
 This creates a digital audit trail that can be used in case of an HMRC inspection.
 Also, A2X creates a detailed data file containing all the transactions in a period.
 As A2X extracts this data directly from Shopify and Amazon, it creates a clear digital record of the transactions for the period.

 Settlement data file attachment in QuickBooks Online